S e e w a l d' s A r t G a l l e r y

-photo results from our photography workshop here in north San Diego county, Encintas, Leucadia, Solana Beach, Del Mar, Carlsbad, Oceanside, Escondido, Rancho Sante fe, los angelos, los angeles, orange county, california, riverside, san franciso, montery county, bay area, carmel, digital classes of photos printed digitally.
-Photograhy classes for beginners, intermediate and advanced photographic art classes to learn photography.
+photo results from our photography workshops here in north San Diego, Yosemite, Napa, Carmel.
 Outdoor classes on photography and photograph seminars in Encinitas California, Arizona and New Mexico.
-Tuscany and Provence photo classes are available.
+Some Tuscany and Provence photo classes are available.

 Photos from our students of photos made during the class.